RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 + **Course materials**: All course files, the class calendar, class forms, and most graded assignments are housed on Blackboard (http://mybb.gvsu.edu).
 + **Course announcements and communication**: Course announcements, discussion, and other communication will be housed on **Campuswire** (link).
 You will also be able to opt in to a service called **Remind** which allows me to push reminders to you via text message.

+### Basic expectations of students in MTH 201

++ Check email and Campuswire once before each class and once after each class for announcements and other communication.
++
++ Maintain up-to-date records of grades
++

 ## What will each class be like?

 ## What assignments will there be?